adityaarora1/LiveEdgeDetection/README.md

 # LiveEdgeDetection

 LiveEdgeDetection is an Android document detection library.
-It scans documents from camera live mode and allows you to adjust crop using from the selected 4 edges and performs perspective transformation of the cropped image.
+It scans documents from camera live mode and allows you to adjust crop using the selected 4 edges and performs perspective transformation of the cropped image.

 # Integrating into your project
 This library is available in [JitPack.io](https://jitpack.io/) repository.